Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Collision of 3 PW laser and 30 G e V electron beam

 In the previous sections, we presented a clear numerical demonstration that the interplay between collective plasma and strong-field quantum effects leaves a characteristic imprint on the driving laser pulse.
 The upshift of the instantaneous laser frequency, according to the ``rule of thumb'' [\eqref{frequp}], becomes experimentally observable by combining a multi-GeV class electron beam with density above ${{\sim}10^{20}}\, \mathrm{cm}^{-3}$ and a laser at ${\sim}\unit[10^{22}]{Wcm^{-2}}$ intensity.
 In principle, such beam-driven QED cascades could be initiated with electron beams obtained from either a linear accelerator or laser wakefield acceleration (LWFA) at all-optical laser facilities.
 But linear accelerators benefit from its much higher total charge number at nC-level compared with pC-level obtained from reported LWFA accelerated electrons~\cite{PRL_LWFA2019}.
 The required electron beam density and beam energy can be obtained with only a moderate upgrade of existing facilities, e.g., SLAC's FACET-II~\cite{FACET-II}.

 We conduct such 3D QED-PIC simulations to show the prospect.
-Figure~\ref{schem30} illustrates the simulation of a $50$~fs-duration, $2.5~\mu$m-waist, $3$~PW ($\unit[3 \times 10^{22}]{Wcm^{-2}}$) laser pulse colliding with a $\unit[1]{nC}$, $30\, \mathrm{GeV}$, ${4\times10^{20}}\, \mathrm{cm}^{-3}$ electron beam.
+Figure~\ref{schem30} illustrates the simulation of a $50$~fs-duration, $2.5~\mu$m-waist, $3$~PW ($\unit[3 \times 10^{22}]{Wcm^{-2}}$) laser pulse~\cite{danson_2019} colliding with a $\unit[1]{nC}$, $30\, \mathrm{GeV}$, ${4\times10^{20}}\, \mathrm{cm}^{-3}$ electron beam~\cite{FACET-II}.
 Other numerical parameters are identical to the last 3D simulations.
 The generated pair plasma and the radiation are shown in Figs.~\ref{evo30} and \ref{planes30}.
 Figure~\ref{evo30}(a) and (b) show that the created electron-positron pair plasma reaches a total charge number of $26\,\mathrm{nC}$ and peak density of ${6.8\times10^{21}}\, \mathrm{cm}^{-3}$.
 The red dots in Fig.~\ref{planes30} show that the tightly focused laser punches a hole in the pair plasma and pushes the pairs away from the propagation axis.
 The created pairs begin to escape the simulation box from $t=\unit[0.23]{ps}$ causing a decrease of total charge number as seen in Fig.~\ref{evo30}(a).

 With a lower energy, the injected electron beam has a much lower relativistic mass.
-The electrons are thus expelled by the strong laser ponderomotive force and expand with the created pair plasma.
-This is seen in Fig.~\ref{schem30} shows in which the blue dots mostly overlap with the green shades whereas the blue dots remain a sphere shape in Fig.~\ref{sch}.
-The expanding electron beam begin to leave the simulation window, causing a decreasing total charge from $t=\unit[0.23]{ps}$ as seen in Fig.~\ref{evo30}(a).
+The electrons are thus expelled by the strong laser ponderomotive force and they expand with the created pair plasma.
+This is seen in Fig.~\ref{schem30} where the blue dots mostly overlap with the green shades whereas the blue dots remain a sphere shape in Fig.~\ref{sch}.
+The expanding electron beam begins to leave the simulation box, causing a decreasing total charge from $t=\unit[0.23]{ps}$ as seen in Fig.~\ref{evo30}(a).

 Since the laser intensity meets the threshold value $a_{0,\mathrm{th}}$ for particle reflection, some pairs reverse their propagation direction.
-This is confirmed in Fig.~\ref{evo30}(c) as the pair longitudinal momentum is about to change sign.
+This is confirmed in Fig.~\ref{evo30}(c) as the pair longitudinal momentum changes sign.
 The parameter $n_p/\gamma$ reaches ${2.4\times10^{19}} \, \mathrm{cm}^{-3}$, corresponding to $1.4\%$ of the critical density of a $0.8\mu\mathrm{m}$ laser.